Sivamani (percussionist)

-Sivamani (1 December 1959), commonly known by his stage name Drums Sivamani, is an Indian percussionist.
+Anandan "Drums" Sivamani (born 1 December 1959) is an Indian percussionist.
 He plays many instruments including drums, octoban, darbuka, udukai, ghatam and kanjira.
-He performed drumming during the IPL Championships in 2008 and 2010.
+He performed drumming during the Indian Premier League in 2008 and 2010.
 He is affiliated with the Chennai Super Kings team, but gained recognition through his role as A. R. Rahman's lead percussionist.
 They have been close friends since childhood.
 In 2019, he was conferred with Padma Shri.

 Career

 Sivamani is a Chennai-based percussionist.
 He began drumming at the age of seven.
 Sivamani started his musical career at the age of 11, and later shifted to Mumbai.
 He was inspired by Noel Grant and Billy Cobham.
 He has played for M.S.Viswanathan, K.V.
 Mahadevan, G. Devarajan, Illayaraja, A. R. Rahman and others.
 In 1990, he shared the stage with Billy Cobham at Mumbai's Rang Bhavan.
 He has stated that S. P. Balasubrahmanyam is his godfather.

 Sivamani's earliest experiments with music were with Carnatic maestros including Kunnakudi Vaidyanathan, T. V. Gopalakrishnan, Valliyapatti Subramaniam and Pazhanivel, and L. Shankar.
 During the early stage of his career, he collaborated with T. Rajendar for many of his music compositions.
 Sivamani also appeared on screen for the song " Dhinam Dhinam Un Mugam" alongside Actor Anand Babu for the movie "Thangaikkor Geetham" directed by T. Rajendar.
 The tabla player Zakir Hussain invited him to share the stage with himself and Trilok Gurtu at a fusion concert in Mumbai.
 Sivamani has since collaborated with several musicians including Louis Banks.
 He has done world tours with A. R. Rahman and collaborated with him for Bombay Dreams.
 He has also been a part of a musical group called Shraddha which comprises Shankar Mahadevan, Hariharan, U. Srinivas and Loy Mendonsa.

 Sivamani has a band called "Asia Electrik" with Niladri Kumar, Louiz Banks and Ravi Chari.
 He also plays at another world music band named "Silk & Shrada."